Common EF Core mistake: not using the difference between Tracking and No-Tracking Queries

 .ToList()

-EF Core will generate the query, send the query to the database provider that will run it then returns the results to EF Core that will parse and map the data, then EF Core will add the tracking fields it needs to work (basically it will add another field for all the entities fields to track the change, and some more for stuff like the indexes) then it will pass the results to your code than can continues to run.
+EF Core will generate the query, send it to the database provider that will run it then return the results to EF Core, which will parse and map the data; then EF Core will add the tracking fields it needs to work (basically it will add another field for every entity field to track the change, and some more for stuff like the indexes), then it will pass the results to your code, which can continue to run.

 What is the problem?
-Well, it hasn't but the step that consist for EF Core to add the tracking fields is a big one and can use massive memory space if it processes a lot of data, why doing this if you already know when you send the query that you won't update the database?
+Well, there isn't one, but the step where EF Core adds the tracking fields is a big one and can use a massive amount of memory if it processes a lot of data.
+Why do this if you already know when you send the query that you won't update the database?

 Let's see what happens if we now add the AsNoTracking to our query.